 2. Yerevan has great public transport

 Good public transport is a must in any major city.
-Yerevan is well-serviced by buses and marshrutky (mini buses), but the most convenient way to get around is by metro.
+Yerevan is well-serviced by buses and marshrutky (minibusses), but the most convenient way to get around is by metro.
 Costing only 100 AMD (€0.20) per ride regardless of distance, it is easily the cheapest mode of transport in the city.
 It stops near all the hotspots and major areas of interest, and because there is only one line, you can’t get lost (very important for uncoordinated souls like us).
+For more info, check out this first-timers guide to Yerevan with all the info you might need.

 3. Yerevan is more metropolitan than you think